The 20 Best Potassium-Aggravated Myotonia Doctors in The United States

 English

-Juan Figueroa is a Neurologist in Milwaukee, Wisconsin.
+Juan Figueroa is a Neurologist practicing medicine in Milwaukee, Wisconsin.
 Dr. Figueroa is rated as an Advanced provider by MediFind in the treatment of Potassium-Aggravated Myotonia.
-His top areas of expertise are Inclusion Body Myositis, Continuous Muscle Fiber Activity Hereditary, Isaacs' Syndrome, Potassium-Aggravated Myotonia, and Nerve Decompression.
+He is also highly rated in 67 other conditions, according to our data.
+His clinical expertise encompasses Inclusion Body Myositis, Continuous Muscle Fiber Activity Hereditary, Potassium-Aggravated Myotonia, Isaacs' Syndrome, and Nerve Decompression.

 Advanced in Potassium-Aggravated Myotonia